seqscope/cartloader/docs/vignettes/quickstart/run_in_docker.md

 # 🚀 Quick Start: Run with Docker

-This tutorial walks through the `cartloader` workflow — all packaged inside a prebuilt Docker image with dependencies and input data included.
+This tutorial walks through the `CartLoader` workflow — all packaged inside a prebuilt Docker image with dependencies and input data included.

 !!! info "Use Cases"

-    This is the fastest and simplest way to try `cartloader` — no setup, installation, or data download required.
+    This is the fastest and simplest way to try `CartLoader` — no setup, installation, or data download required.

 !!! warning "Requirements"
     Users will need to: